 U of M Community Law Centre

-The University of Manitoba Community Law Centre has been part of LAM since 1972.
-The office primarily handles summary conviction offences.
-In addition, it may provide assistance for Highway Traffic Act offences, small claims cases that involve consumer problems and individual disputes with Manitoba Public Insurance.
+The University of Manitoba (U of M) office handles criminal (summary conviction), family (uncontested divorces), and prison matters.
+In addition, it may provide assistance for Highway Traffic Act offences, other offences prosecuted under the Provincial Offences Act, and individual disputes with Manitoba Public Insurance.

-The Centre provides an important training function.
-Students refine their interviewing techniques, issue identification, problem solving, and negotiation and litigation skills.
+UMCLC provides an important training function.
+Students refine their interviewing techniques, issue identification, research, problem-solving, negotiation and litigation skills.

 If you wish to find out if you qualify for this assistance, you can phone the Centre at 1-833-502-0022.